When is Narcos: Mexico season 2 released? What’s going to happen?

 Netflix’s stand-alone drug-cartel drama has been renewed for a second season

-Netflix’s stand-alone crime drama, Narcos: Mexico, might be returning for a second season in February.
+Netflix’s stand-alone crime drama, Narcos: Mexico, shall be returning for a second season in February.

-Charting the rise of the Guadalajara drug cartel in 1980s-era Mexico, the drama began out because the fourth season of Narcos, earlier than the streaming big determined to develop the sequence as a companion present.

 *Warning: spoilers forward for Narcos: Mexico season one*